 in life after graduation.

 Partnering with School Districts

 Ombudsman partners with more than 115 public school districts in 19 states to operate more than 130 schools and programs.
 Many public school districts partner with Ombudsman to provide alternative programs for dropout prevention and credit recovery.
 Regardless of the reason they attend Ombudsman, 84 percent of Ombudsman students graduate, return to their district school closer to or at grade level, or complete the academic year at Ombudsman.

 When Ombudsman students are coached in the value and rewards of accountability for their academic performance, many experience success and report self-confidence for the first time, even if they have been unsuccessful in past academic endeavors.
 This renewed sense of confidence contributes to improved dropout and graduation rates for Ombudsman’s district partners and the states in which they operate.

 To learn more about how Ombudsman works with public school districts, please visit our School Districts and Educators page.
 For information about Ombudsman programs in your state, please click on your state on the Locations page.

 About Educational Services of America

-Ombudsman Educational Services is a division of Educational Services of America (ESA), the nation’s leading provider of Pre-K-12 alternative and special education schools and programs.
-Based in Nashville, Tenn., ESA partners with more than 260 public school districts in 23 states to operate more than 160 schools and programs.
-ESA provides highly personalized academic and behavioral services to 12,000 students each year though its Ombudsman, Early Autism Project and Spectrum Center divisions.
+Ombudsman Educational Services is a division of Educational Services of America (ESA), one of the nation's leading providers of behavior therapy and alternative and special education programs for children and young adults.
+Based in Nashville, Tenn., ESA partners with more than 250 public school districts in 23 states to operate more than 160 schools and programs.
+ESA provides highly personalized academic and behavioral services to 13,000 students each year through its Ombudsman, Early Autism Project and Spectrum Center divisions.